 - Customer support: You can reach US-based customer support 24/7 via phone, email, and webchat.

-- Mobile access: combined with the Pilot reporting app, Lavu’s browser-based manager control panel, and employee portal, ensure you and your team always have what you need.
+- Mobile access: Combined with the Pilot reporting app, Lavu’s browser-based manager control panel and employee portal ensure you and your team always have what you need.

+Like most iPad POS systems, Lavu is easy to navigate.
+Checks scroll on the left side of the screen, with order buttons on the right.
+You can attach images to menu items to speed orders and use forced modifiers to build combos.
 On the kitchen side, Lavu keeps it simple.
 The POS uses industry-standard Epson printers and iPad or Epson KDS screens.
 The KDS is vibrantly color-coded, distinguishing between in-house, take out, and delivery orders.

 Customer-facing kiosks and online order screens are excellent.
 They allow customers to take care of themselves while they are steeped in your restaurant’s branding.
 Combo building and menu descriptions within the online ordering module are exceptionally intuitive.

+Lavu is like a Swiss Army knife.
+It has every tool you need, but none of them are really best-in-class.
 Between built-in functions and third-party integrations, Lavu has most bases covered.
 There are, however, a few circumstances where you might be happier with a different POS.

-What Users Think of Lavu POS
+What Users Think of Lavu

 As of this writing, Lavu earned the following scores on popular review sites: